adaptyteam/adapty-docs/versioned_docs/version-3.0/adapty-paywall-builder.md

 3. Click the **Migrate paywall** button.
-4. After the migration is done, review the result and i make sure the paywall looks as it should.
+4. After the migration is done, review the result and make sure the paywall looks as it should.
 If not, correct it.
 5. Click the **Save** button.
 6. If there are some issues, they will be highlighted in red and you will see them at once.
 Fix them and save the paywall again.